dagt03/dagt03/README.md

 > "We should not be in the business of building security features, but rather we should be in the business of designing features securely." 💭

-I’m a passionate student and aspiring cybersecurity professional with hands-on experience in digital forensics and computer security.
-Currently, I serve as a **Teaching Assistant** for a course in this field, where I enjoy supporting students, solving challenging problems, and deepening my own understanding of cybersecurity concepts. 🔐
+I’m a passionate student and aspiring cybersecurity professional with hands-on experience in digital forensics, computer security, and cloud technologies.
+Currently, I serve as a Teaching Assistant for a course in this field, where I enjoy supporting students, solving challenging problems, and deepening my own understanding of cybersecurity concepts. 🔐

-I’m particularly interested in **incident response, forensic analysis, and ethical hacking**, and I love exploring ways technology can both protect and challenge our digital world.
-I’m always looking to learn from peers, contribute to projects, and connect with professionals in the cybersecurity and forensics community. 🕵
+I’m particularly interested in incident response, forensic analysis, ethical hacking, and cloud security, and I love exploring ways technology can both protect and challenge our digital world. ☁️🕵

+I’m always looking to learn from peers, contribute to projects, and connect with professionals in the cybersecurity, forensics, and cloud security communities. 🌐

 ## 🛠️ Skills
 - **Programming & Scripting:** C, Bash, Java, HTML5